 Iowa Law Enforcement Academy - New Officer Basic Level II Certification

 To become a certified police officer, Iowa law requires the successful completion of training at an approved law enforcement training facility.
-Hawkeye Community College has been designed as a Regional Law Enforcement Training Facility by the Iowa Law Enforcement Academy Council to provide certification training for officers who meet the enrollment requirements.
+Hawkeye Community College has been designated as a Regional Law Enforcement Training Facility by the Iowa Law Enforcement Academy Council to provide certification training for officers who meet the enrollment requirements.

 Officers must be certified within one year of their employment, unless the academy council has granted an extension under administrative rule 501-3.1(3) 80B.